APL (programming language): Exponentiation

 Another example of this theme is that exponentiation in APL is written as 2*3, which indicates raising 2 to the power 3 (this would be written as 2^3 or 2**3 in some languages, or relegated to a function call such as pow(2, 3); in others).
 Many languages use * to signify multiplication, as in 2*3, but APL chooses to use 2×3.
 However, if no base is specified (as with the statement *3 in APL, or ^3 in other languages), most programming languages one would see this as a syntax error.
 APL, however, assumes the missing base to be the natural logarithm constant e, and interprets *3 as 2.71828*3.

 Simple statistics

 Suppose that X is an array of numbers.
-Then (+/X)÷⍴X gives its average.
+Then (+/X)÷⍴X gives its mean.
 Reading right-to-left, ⍴X gives the number of elements in X, and since ÷ is a dyadic operator, the term to its left is required as well.
 It is surrounded by parentheses since otherwise X would be taken (so that the summation would be of X÷⍴X—each element of X divided by the number of elements in X), and +/X gives the sum of the elements of X. Building on this, the following expression computes standard deviation:

 Naturally, one would define this expression as a function for repeated use rather than rewriting it each time.
 Further, since assignment is an operator, it can appear within an expression, so the following would place suitable values into T, AV and SD: